 Frame rate and required bandwidth are moderate.
 Currently, 25 frames per seconds are sent at most, which require some few hundred kilobits per second.
 Since April 2019 limited support for OpenGL is available for the Canvas3D and tkZinc widgets.
 It requires a working EGL/OpenGL infrastructure (Linux etc.) or Windows OpenGL.
+On Linux this normally requires an X11 display connection except for very recent versions of Mesa and GPU drivers, i.e. on Debian 10 and Fedora 30 the environment variable EGL\DISPLAY can be set to surfaceless in order to turn on headless GPU mode.

-For the adventurous, there is a test version for Linux x86 64 (Debian 9, Fedora 29, maybe CentOS 7), Windows (XP or newer, 32 bit), and MacOSX (tested on High Sierra).
-All can be run using the jsmpeg video driver when the environment variable SDL_VIDEODRIVER has the value jsmpeg and the required FFMpeg DLLs/shared libraries are available on the system, e.g.
+For the adventurous, there is a test version for Linux x86\64 (Debian 9, Fedora 30, CentOS 7), Windows 32 bit (XP or newer), Windows 64 bit (XP or newer), and MacOSX (tested on High Sierra).
+All can be run using the jsmpeg video driver when the environment variable SDL\VIDEODRIVER has the value jsmpeg and the required FFMpeg DLLs/shared libraries are available on the system, e.g.

+'''

+POSIX

+export SDL_VIDEODRIVER=jsmpeg

-POSIX SDL VIDEODRIVER=jsmpeg ./undroidwish-x86 64-deb9 builtin:widget -sdlwidth 800 -sdlheight 600
+./undroidwish-x86_64-deb9 builtin:widget -sdlwidth 800 -sdlheight 600

+'''

 REM Windows

-SET SDL_VIDEODRIVER=jsmpeg
+SET SDL\VIDEODRIVER=jsmpeg

 undroidwish-win32.exe builtin:widget -sdlwidth 800 -sdlheight 600